-The vast majority of postdocs are not affiliated to a college during their time in Cambridge.
-This means that most postdocs do not have the benefits of access to inter-department contacts or college facilities, and often remain on the edges of University life.
+Many postdocs are not affiliated with a college during their time in Cambridge.
+These unaffiliated postdocs do not have the benefits of access to interdepartmental contacts or college facilities, and often remain on the edges of university life.
 One of PdOC's main aims is to work with the university authorities to try to improve this situation.
-This is a big challenge and will not happen overnight.
-Nonetheless we are gradually seeing improvements year on year.
-Many senior figures in the university have made it clear that they welcome the assistance of PdOC in exploring how to continue to improve the situation.
-If you would like to help, get in touch with the PdOC committee.
+While this is a big challenge and will not happen overnight, we are seeing gradual progressive improvements.
+Many senior figures in the university welcome the assistance of PdOC in exploring ways to improve the present situation; if you would like to help, please get in touch with the PdOC committee.

-Postdocs may become full college fellows ('Senior Research Fellows') on recommendation by a member of the college, for example their departmental supervisor or head of department.
-This is usually after they have been in Cambridge long enough to settle in and get to know people a bit.
+Postdocs may become full college fellows ('Senior Research Fellows') on recommendation of a college member, for example their departmental supervisor or head of department.
+This usually occurs after they have been in Cambridge long enough to settle in and get to know people a bit.
 They should also have a proven track record in student supervision, and obtained a 'senior' status.
 The position carries various obligations.
-Fellows are responsible for the finances of the college, must attend council meetings and fulfill particular roles within the college, e.g., help to run college events.
+Fellows are responsible for college finances, must attend council meetings and fulfill specific roles, e.g., help run college events.

 Stipendiary Junior Research Fellowships

-This could be seen as an alternative to a normal postdoc position, but Ph.D. students in their last year do also qualify.
-Junior Research Fellowships (JRFs) usually last for two or three years, and the JRF is paid by the college and may sometimes live and work in college.
+Junior Research Fellowships (JRFs) are an alternative to a normal postdoc position, last for two or three years, are paid by the college.
 The salary is usually considerably lower than for an externally funded postdoc position, but free accommodation and meals can well make up for that.
 In the sciences and some other disciplines it may depend on the postdoc being offered space in the relevant department.
 Dining rights (at High Table, if they have one) are usually included and the postdoc will be invited to take part in all college activities.
 Teaching is optional, but usually up to 6 hours of supervisions per week may be undertaken, with separate payment.
 Much less is required of a JRF than of a senior fellow.

 As above but with no stipend.
-Accommodation is usually offered, or a living-out allowance of about £3000.
-Probably ideal for postdocs who already have their own funding or are paid externally through a research project.
+Accommodation or a living-out allowance and a conference allowance, are usually offered.
+Probably ideal for postdocs who already have funding.